luketpickering/bashbuildah/README.md

 include setting up the correct runtime environment in the `to` container.
-Helper functions exist for abstracting the injection of build targets from a stage or dependency container into runtime container along with a few other helper function in `common.funcs`.
+Helper functions exist for abstracting the injection of build targets from a stage or dependency container into runtime container along with a few other helper function in `buildah.funcs`.

 ## Usage